alibaba/bifrostui/packages/bui-core/src/Skeleton/index.en-US.md

 ### Animation

-Default is `wave`.
-You can set different animations using `animation` or disable it entirely.
+The default is `wave`.
+You can set different animations or disable them altogether based on `animation`.

 ```tsx
 import React from 'react';